14 Types of Employee Training Programs (+Benefits, Examples)

 • Technical training needs to be available on-demand: Integrate your technical training within the live application, where employees can summon it whenever they want.

-Digital Adoption Platforms enable training content integration within the software.
+Digital Adoption Platforms enable training content integration within the application to help train employees on new software.
 It gives employees access to all relevant information, resources, documentation, and workflows they might need to work efficiently on new software.
 This guidance can be accessed whenever an employee is stuck anywhere in the software without having to look for any external help.

 7. Quality assurance training